Chair's Welcome letter

 Pharmaceutical companies support us via educational grants, these companies have had no editorial control over BritPACT’s research and educational events.

-The current companies supporting Brit-PACT are:
+The current companies supporting Brit-PACT's activities this calendar year are: